Non-Abelian anyon statistics through AC conductance of a Majorana interferometer

 From Eq.~\eqref{eq:ceff}, the effective capacitance comes with the scaling dimension $4h_\sigma$ since $S_\Gamma$ in Eq.~\eqref{sgamma} corresponds to the simultaneous creation of four edge vortices.
 These are generated at each intersection of a Josephson line junction with a Majorana edge mode in Fig.~\ref{fig1}.
 The non-Abelian statistics of the edge vortices appears at several points in Eq.~\eqref{eq:ceff}.
 In particular, $C_{\rm eff}$ depends on the topological spin $e^{2\pi i s_\sigma}$ through the $\cos(\alpha - 4\pi S_z s_\sigma)$ factor.
 An observation of the oscillatory dependence on $\alpha$ could provide direct evidence for non-Abelian anyon braiding, as illustrated in Fig.~\ref{fig2} and in the inset of Fig.~\ref{fig3}.
-One may tune the fermion tunneling strength $\propto\alpha$ via local gate voltages \cite{Altland2010}.
+To estimate the amplitude of the capacitance oscillations, we compute $\Delta C \sim \Gamma \frac{e^2L^2 }{v^2} \bigl[ \frac{D_0}{T} \sinh ( 2\pi T L/v) \bigr]^{-1/4}$ from Eq.~\eqref{eq:ceff} for typical parameters \cite{footno}.
+Putting $\Gamma\sim 10$\,GHz, $L\sim 1\,\mu$m, $v\sim 10^4$\,m$/$s, $D_0\sim 1$\,K (which is set by the bulk gap), and $T\sim 0.1$\,K, we obtain $\Delta C\sim 2$\,fF as rough order-of-magnitude estimate.
+Such capacitance changes can be detected by embedding the sample in an LC circuit where capacitance changes of the order of 0.1\,fF have been reported \cite{Droscher2010}.
+One may tune $\alpha$ by changing the off-set charge $n_g$ via a backgate voltage \cite{Altland2010}.
 By comparing the capacitance value $C^0_\text{eff}$ for $\alpha=0$ to the maximum value $C_\text{eff}^*$ (e.g., for $\alpha = 4\pi S_z s_\sigma$), the (absolute value of the) topological spin follows from $\cos(2\pi s_\sigma)= C^0_\text{eff}/C^*_\text{eff}$.
 Within the validity range of perturbation theory, the capacitance \eqref{eq:ceff} scales as $C_\text{eff} \propto L^2 T^{4 h_\sigma} e^{-8\pi h_\sigma T L/v }$.
-As illustrated in the main panel of Fig.~\ref{fig3}, the conformal dimension $h_\sigma$ of the edge vortices can thus be measured through the temperature (or length $L$) dependence of $C_\text{eff}$.
+As shown in the main panel of Fig.~\ref{fig3}, the conformal dimension $h_\sigma$ of the edge vortices can be measured through the temperature dependence of $C_\text{eff}$.